-How to fix Indivisible crashing?
+How to fix Indivisible crash issues?

 You may not have to try them all; just work your way down the list until you find the one that does the trick for you.